 So first things first, we had to RESEARCH!
 With so many cards and players spanning back to 1970, we had to make sure everyone was being represented in some way.
 We pulled together rosters with dates, points, goals, penalties, saves, basically everything we needed to know to be able to make our initial design decisions.
 We had a system of pulling information together, tagging cards we wanted to use, and scanning those cards.

 Every player was being represented by name in the roster, but those that had their hockey card included had to play a minimum number of games.
 We also had to decide which actual players cards we wanted to highlight.
 Using the actual cards as part of the display was a great way of showing off the special printing effects like holograms, mirror finishes and embedded pieces of hockey jerseys.
 We left out the upsetting content like deaths, traumatic injuries, major losses, etc. that we deemed had no place in this exhibit.
 Then of course, there was the heated debate on whether to add fictional player Taro Tsujimoto, who we ultimately left out because he never actually played any games.

 Once the information and cards were ready, I was able to start putting together panel layouts.
 While designing an exhibit, you must consider the audience; who will be viewing this?
-Content wasn’t based off of fan appeal – since this was targeted to the Alumni – we really wanted to communicate the milestones that are important to the players as well as the moments that can spark up conversations within the alumni and their families while viewing the display.
+The content wasn’t based on fan appeal – since this was targeted to the Alumni – we really wanted to communicate the milestones that are important to the players as well as the moments that can spark up conversations within the alumni and their families while viewing the display.
 The project was both a visual and informational puzzle.